AndreyPikunov/caption-match/README.md

 ### Notes 📝

-- Results often include irrelevant images.
+- Results sometimes include irrelevant images.
 It would be beneficial to display a final **score** for each result for better filtering.

+- It is easy to add more parameters, like dominant color, saturation.
+However, they may negatively interfere with caption during the querying (see next).

 - The **weight** assigned to the caption parameter is significantly less impactful compared to brightness and recency.
 Adjusting the recency weight to around 0.05 can effectively negate the influence of the caption.
+This behavior may be due to two factors:
+    - The vector space for image embeddings is substantially larger than that for brightness and recency, and subjected to curse of dimensionality.
+    - Brightness (or similarly, saturation or main color) might also be described in the caption, such as in phrases like "dark winter forest" or "shiny coastline".

 - Currently, data is loaded and processed at each startup.
-To improve efficiency, consider storing embeddings in a **persistent vector database** that can be quickly accessed upon application restarts.
+To improve efficiency, embeddings can be stored in a **persistent vector database** that can be quickly accessed upon application restarts.

+### ToDo 📌
+- Refactoring
+- Dockerfile
+- Redis as a vector DB